-T-Mobile prepping "brand refresh," Carly to gain leather outfit and motorcycleAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile prepping "brand refresh," Carly to gain leather outfit and motorcycleAlex Wagner - Editorial Director of News and Content

 T-Mobile spokeswoman Carly is known for appearing in ads for the carrier while sporting various magenta-colored dresses, but T-Mobile is planning a commercial that'll see Carly ditch the dress for a leather outfit and motorcycle.
 The carrier is planning new ads that'll depict Carly tossing her dress to the ground and riding off in her two-wheeler along with the tagline "No More Mr. Nice Girl," All Things D explains.
 T-Mobile senior VP Peter DeLuca says that the operator is working on an effort to refresh its brand later this year and that it wants to "set the record straight" and tell consumers that "they really should be taking a second look at T-Mobile."
 The new Carly ads will be part of that endeavor, as will an ad for the HTC One S and a "test drive" site that'll try to show users that T-Mobile's devices can be faster than the competition.